RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 #### Notes on *Bonner v.
 Westbound Records*

 * Ohio Players (OP) enter into a recording agreement with Westbound Records in 1972.
-* Contract requires OP to make records ONLY for Westbound for a 5-year period.
+* Contract requires OP to make records *only* for Westbound for a 5-year period.
 * In 1974 (two years later) OP signs a new deal to record exclusively for Phonogram.

 What is the consideration offered by Westbound?
-THERE ISN’T ANY.
+There isn't any.
 The contract is silent as to consideration.

 OP seeks a declaratory judgment.